 Evidence & safety

-A practical note on Why missed sessions should be explained with careful limits for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.
+A practical note on Careful limit: missed sessions for a jaw-comfort question that should stay away from medical advice, written with realistic expectations and a specific next step.

 Direct answer